bgord/knowledge/react.md

 **Testing unconnected components**

-- export intermediate components as Private, to avoid confusion when importing a \*component instead of \*container
+Export intermediate components as Private, to avoid confusion when importing a \*component instead of \*container

 ---